- Blog

 If you are exhibiting symptoms of a belly button yeast infection such as white discharge or an itchy red rash, your doctor may suggest trying over-the-counter antifungal medication.
 Your healthcare provider may recommend an antifungal cream, ointment or powder such as miconazole nitrate (Micatin, Monistat-Derm) or clotrimazole (Lotrimin, Mycelex) to apply directly to the skin of your belly button.

-OTC medications for bacterial belly button infections:
+OTC medications for bacterial belly button infections

-If you are exhibiting symptoms of a bacterial belly button infection such as redness, blisters, crusting, or brown or green discharge, your doctor may suggest trying an over-the-counter topical antibiotic cream such as Polysporin (bacitracin/polymyxin B), Neosporin (bacitracin/neomycin/polymyxin B), or bacitracin.
-If this medication does not seem to be alleviating symptoms after a few days, you should contact your doctor as it is likely that prescription-strength antibiotics will be needed.
+If you are exhibiting symptoms of a bacterial belly button infection such as redness, blisters, crusting, or brown or green belly button discharge, your doctor may suggest trying an over-the-counter topical antibiotic cream such as Polysporin (bacitracin/polymyxin B), Neosporin (bacitracin/neomycin/polymyxin B), or bacitracin.

 Prescription medication for belly button yeast infections